engellaboratory/engellab/content/authors/1dan/_index.md

 ---
 # Display name
 title: Daniel Deegan

 # Username (this should match the folder name)
 authors:
-- dan
+- 1dan

 # Is this the primary user of the site?
 superuser: False